dantestheme/geany/README.md

 ## More info.

-You can find more apps with Monte Cristo Theme in [this website](https://monte-cristos.github.io/monte-cristo-website/).
+You can find more apps on [this website](https://dantestheme.github.io/dantes-website/).
-If you'd like to contribute to this theme, please visit our [Github](https://github.com/monte-cristos).
+If you'd like to contribute to this theme, please visit our [Github](https://github.com/dantestheme/dantes-theme).
 You can also know about more informations too.